trayio/falafel/rawHttpRequest.md

 Doing this will simply use the [default](#default-model) model configuration defined by falafel.
 Providing any Threadneedle REST configuration properties will be merged with the default configuration, giving `rawHttpRequest.js` precedence over the defaults.

+**NOTE:** the connector documentation for connectors which enabled Raw HTTP Request must indicate what the base URL will be if `endpoint` is used in the URL input.
+Additionally, any further configuration, such as authentication settings, need to be mentioned too.

 ## Default Model
 ```js